marco-swz/mnist-active/README.md

 ### Clustering

 The clustering approach is very simple and mostly used to get a comparison for the other approaches.
-The method performs a kMeans-clustering on the full trainings set and has different possibilities for data preperation.
+The method performs a kMeans-clustering on the full trainings set and has different possibilities for data preparation.
-Afterwards the true lables of the $n$ nearest points to the cluster centers are used to get the most common label of this cluster.
-The number of labels per cluster is calculated with $n = \frac{\text{trainglables}}{\text{clusters}}$ and for the distance between the center and the points the 2-norm is used.
+Afterward, the true labels of the $n$ nearest points to the cluster centers are used to get the most common label of this cluster.
+The number of labels per cluster is calculated with $n = \frac{\text{num_trainglables}}{\text{num_clusters}}$ and for the distance between the center and the points the 2-norm is used.

-Data Preperation:
+Data Preparation:
  - Standard Scaler or No Scaler
- - PCA or TSNE (also uses PCA for dimmensionaly reduction)
+ - PCA or TSNE (also uses PCA for dimensionality reduction)

 ### Active-CNN